Topics Map > Campus Services > E-Learning > Canvas

 Before opting out, please consider the following:

 - Opting for “all or nothing” - In courses using an eText and a DLT, you may not opt out of one or the other.
-By opting out of the eText, you are automatically opted-out of the corresponding DLT, which could significantly affect your success in the course.
+By opting out of the eText, you are automatically opted-out of the corresponding DLT.
 The same goes for courses using multiple eTexts - you may not opt out of one specific text.

-- Students responsible for obtaining alternative versions - As mentioned above, you will be responsible for acquiring legally obtained, alternative versions of all required course materials. (**Note: This is not possible in some cases.
+- Students are responsible for obtaining alternative versions - As mentioned above, you will be responsible for acquiring legally obtained, alternative versions of all required course materials. (**Note: This is not possible in some cases.
 See above for details.)
 Instructors are not responsible for providing you with alternative materials or waiving course requirements.
-If you need specific accessibility accommodations, please contact the McBurney Disability Resource Center.

 - Risk of falling behind - You risk falling behind in the course if alternative versions of the same materials are not acquired prior to the first day of the course.